Quodatum/xqdoca/README.md

 ## Development notes
 `basex -bconfig-path=.xqdoca src\main\xqdoca.xq`

 `xqdoca` execution scans the source folder to locate XQuery sources.
-These are then parsed using a combination of the `ex-parse` package and a xqdoc file generated from the parse.
+These are then parsed using the `ex-parse` package and a xqdoc file generated from the parse.

 The results are used to create an in-memory map